messyfresh/Smitescript/README.md

 		Generates a session with the Smite API Server (Sessions last 15 min)
 	- getGods
-		List all current gods with info on each.
+		List all current gods with info on each
 	- getItems
-		List all current items with info for each.
+		List all current items with info for each
+	- getPlayer
+		List all info about a player
+	- getFriends
+		List all of a players friends
+	- getGodRank
+		List the rank of all of the gods for a player
+	- getTopMatches
+		Lists the 50 most watched / most recent recorded matches

 # TODO
 	- Create functions for all of the API calls.